Today’s reading: Genesis 13; Matthew 12; Nehemiah 2; Acts 12

 Trying to think on why love is the way to proclaim God’s name in the new covenant may be another study entirely.
 Perhaps receiving the Spirit was the only way we would be capable of sending such a signal?
 Acts 1:8

-I feel this understanding has presented me a most precious opportunity to consider a question.
+I feel this understanding has presented me a most precious opportunity to consider a few questions.
 Can the way I live, the way I love, go unnoticed by the neighbors?
 When I love does it point straight to God?
 Does it proclaim His name?
 God help me.

-The vision statement at Eastview names me a dangerous witnesses who has love ridiculous.
+The vision statement at Eastview names the local church dangerous witnesses who have ridiculous love.
 Perhaps the kind of love that can not go unnoticed?
-Perhaps the kind of love that is so unself, so supernatural, it can only become through the power of the Spirit?
-God would you accept my life as a living sacrifice?
-God would you help me take up my cross daily and focus on things eternal, letting go of the temporal?
-God would you turn my heart towards Your statues and not toward selfish gain?
+Perhaps the kind of love that is so unselfish, so supernatural, it can only become through the power of the Spirit?
+God, would you accept my life as a living sacrifice?
+God, would you help me take up my cross daily and focus on things eternal, letting go of the temporal?
+God, would you turn my heart towards Your statues and not toward selfish gain?

 Further reading from past studies: